Informfully/Informfully.github.io/docs/deliberative.md

 ## Algorithm Overview

-EPD is based on the articles of the majority party and the minority party, as well as the user's attributes.
+EPD is based on the articles of the majority and minority parties, as well as the user's attributes.
 It requires researchers to pre-configure the party attributes and the user's political type.
 To that end, EPD assigns users to one of three conditions at the beginning of an experiment:
 1. exposed to news on the majority parties,